Fernando-Fernandes05/Fernando-Fernandes05/README.md

 👀 About Me:

 Innovative tech mind with 1 year of experience working as a software engineer.
-Capable of working with a variety of technology and software solutions, i have experience with ReactJs, NodeJs, PHP, C#, TypeScript, Python and MongoDB.
+Capable of working with a variety of technology and software solutions, I have experience with ReactJs, NodeJs, PHP, C#, TypeScript, Python, MongoDB among other technologies.

 With a strong focus on continuous learning and development, I am constantly refining my skills and staying abreast of industry trends to ensure that I can deliver the best possible solutions to my clients.